RevealBi/Documentation/en/teams/creating-joining-teams.md

 * custom *groups* you have created.

 #### Filtering by Organization

+Filtering by organization appears as an option only if you have at least one team, which is part of your *Organization team* and one team, which is a *Personal team*.

 1. Click/Tap the popover menu in the top left corner (next to the _Reveal_ icon).